-Google may open a retail store at its European headquarters in Dublin, according to planning application approved by Dublin City Council last month.
+Google may open a retail store at its European headquarters in Dublin, according to a planning application approved by Dublin City Council last month.
 In September last year, Google opened its first public retail store within a branch of Currys and PC World in London.

 The planning application includes a 1,323 sq.ft. retail unit located inside Google’s newly developed and newly renamed Google Docks building – formerly the Montevetro building – on their Barrow Street campus.
 The store would be open to the general public and would sell unspecified Google merchandise.